 Layla and Majnun tells of a Bedouin boy named Qais who, in their childhood, fell in love with his best friend, the beautiful Layla, and spent his days writing love poems to her, becoming a poet as he grew to be a man.
 Though they had grown up together and Layla loved only Qais, her father refused his permission for her to marry a poor poet and instead secretly married her to a rich man in another land to enrich his own empire.
 Heartbroken, Qais wandered the desert searching for Layla, still writing love poems to her.
 People began to call him Majnun, meaning crazy or madman مجنون

 Far away, Layla never loved her husband and pined away for Qais, dreaming that he would come for her.
 She listened at her window every evening for the sound of Qais singing his ghazals.
 When Qais never came, Layla died of a broken heart thinking he'd forgotten her.

 But Qais never stopped searching for his childhood love, his dear Layla.
-Crossing desert after desert on foot, Majnun finally found his Layla already in her grave, far too late for them to be reunited and escape.
-Qais himself died lying on Layla's grave, never stopping singing to her the poems he’d written in his wanderings ~ the best friends were together at last in the ghazal’s eternal, beloved theme of true love and loss.
+Crossing desert after desert on foot, Majnun finally found his Layla already in her grave, far too late for them to be reunited and escape together.
+Qais himself died of grief lying on Layla's grave; he never stopping singing to her until the end the poems he’d written in his wanderings.
+The best friends were together at last in the ghazal’s eternal, beloved theme of true love and loss.

 excerpt from On the Beautiful Ghazal by Susan Zegarsky